afni/afni_doc/statistics/deconvolve_2004.rst

 of certain Honda models.
 `See here. <https://en.wikipedia.org/wiki/Honda_Type_R>`_.

-All joking aside ``rtype`` specifies the type of response model that is to follow each stimulus.
+All joking aside, ``rtype`` specifies the type of response model that is to follow each stimulus.
 The following formats for ``rtype`` are recognized:
 **THERE ARE OTHER AND MORE MODERN TYPES AVAILABLE.
 SEE THE CURRENT HELP**